-7 Conclusions
+5 Conclusions

-In this paper presented a formative evaluation on future home entertainment systems.
+This chapter presented a formative evaluation on future home entertainment systems.
 A scenario describing a future gaming environment was used to illustrate new game concepts and interaction techniques.
 In a two-step evaluation process, the scenario was presented to a target user population of two age groups.
 In order to elicit from the participants on the different scenario elements, questionnaires as well as a structured focus group discussion were employed.
-The user feedback was used to define a set of design requirements for future home entertainment systems, which were than materialized in form of a ubiquitous computing gaming platform.
-The usefulness of this gaming platform was confirmed through the development of a sample application.
+The user feedback was used to define a set of design requirements for future home entertainment systems.